Otann/shadow-cljs-fullstack/README.md

 - start a local web-server on 8080 port
 - start shadow-cljs server with hot-reload of your javascript
-- start garden-gnome, which will compile your styles and watch for changes (chadow-cljs will pick up those changes on frontend)
+- start garden-gnome, which will compile your styles and watch for changes (shadow-cljs will pick up those changes on frontend)

 ### CSS styles with Garden

-Styles are compiled from `src/css/styles.clj` with [Garden](https://github.com/noprompt/garden)
+Styles are compiled from `src/css/styles.clj` with [Garden](https://github.com/noprompt/garden).

 ## License